luisa-miller/personal-portfolio-project/README.md

 ## Featured Projects

 ### 1. **To-Do List App**
-A simple task manager built using vanilla JavaScript, allowing users to add, delete, and mark tasks as complete.
-Highlights include local storage use and interactive UI updates.
+This website can help you remember to complete important tasks, making your day to day life organized and easier.
+Simply add as many tasks as needed to your list.
+Some highlights in this project has local storage use and interactive UI updates.

 ### 2. **Real Time Digital Clock and Weather App**
 This real time digital clock website can be set as an aesthetic background.
 This website is also useful to search for a current weather forecast in any city in the world.
+A highlight in this project includes the time pdating to anytimezone you may be in.

 ### 3. **Drum Kit and Tambourine Sound Board**
 This sound board is helpful as you can listen and experience the different sounds of these two instruments.
-You can either click the buttons or use your keyboard to play the sounds.
+A highlight in this project includes the sounds playing from pressing the keys on the keyboard or clicking the buttons.

 ### 4. **Journal Entry Website**
 This website is useful to anyone who needs a place to write down any thoughts, notes, or just random things and want to save it in a safe place.
 It’s great for any use for work, school, or personal.
+A highlight in this project is you'll be able to see the timestamp of saved entries.

 ## Links